-1. The agreement is set out in writing and signed by the parties.
+- The agreement is set out in writing and signed by the parties.

-2. The agreement covers all of the services the agent provides to the principal for the term of the agreement and specifies the services to be provided by the agent.
+- The agreement covers all of the services the agent provides to the principal for the term of the agreement and specifies the services to be provided by the agent.

-3. If the agreement is intended to provide for the services of the agent on a periodic, sporadic or part-time basis, rather than on a fulltime basis for the term of the agreement, the agreement specifies exactly the schedule of such intervals, their precise length, and the exact charge for such intervals.
+- If the agreement is intended to provide for the services of the agent on a periodic, sporadic or part-time basis, rather than on a fulltime basis for the term of the agreement, the agreement specifies exactly the schedule of such intervals, their precise length, and the exact charge for such intervals.

-4. The term of the agreement is for not less than one year.
+- The term of the agreement is for not less than one year.

-5. The aggregate compensation paid to the agent over the term of the agreement is set in advance, is consistent with fair market value in arms-length transactions and is not determined in a manner that takes into account the volume or value of any referrals or business otherwise generated between the parties for which payment may be made in whole or in part under Medicare, Medicaid or other Federal health care programs.
+- The aggregate compensation paid to the agent over the term of the agreement is set in advance, is consistent with fair market value in arms-length transactions and is not determined in a manner that takes into account the volume or value of any referrals or business otherwise generated between the parties for which payment may be made in whole or in part under Medicare, Medicaid or other federal health care programs.

-7. The aggregate services contracted for do not exceed those which are reasonably necessary to accomplish the commercially reasonable business purpose of the services.
+- The aggregate services contracted for do not exceed those which are reasonably necessary to accomplish the commercially reasonable business purpose of the services.

 To begin, examine the traditional fee-for-service arrangement.
 In this scenario, the anesthesia group will work directly with the ASC, providing its service and assuming responsibility for billing and collecting.
-Due to their being no financial connection between the anesthesia group and the ASC, this model carries little legal risk of violating the AKS.
+Due to their being no financial connection between the anesthesia group and the ASC, this model carries no risk of violating the AKS.

 Another option is the employment model, in which the ASC will employ the anesthesia providers directly, on a full-time basis, and provide their salary.
 In this case, the anesthesia providers perform anesthesia services at the ASC and give the ASC the right to collect professional fees for their services.
-In contrast to the traditional model, this allows the ASC to gain revenue undeviatingly from anesthesia services, which renders the model attractive to some ASC investors.
+In contrast to the traditional fee-for-service model, this allows the ASC to gain revenue undeviatingly from anesthesia services, which renders the model attractive to some ASC investors.
 This model also tends to put the ASC at the advantage, as regulating the anesthesia provider’s salary is intrinsic to the bottom line.

 On the other hand, there are a few downsides to the employment model.
-First, the ASC is responsible for the provider’s salary, even if revenues are less than expected.
-Besides this, some third-party payers may hesitate to process claims from an ASC that covers facility and anesthesia services simultaneously.
+First, the ASC is responsible for the anesthesia provider’s salary, even if revenues are less than expected.
+Besides this, some third-party payers may hesitate to process claims from an ASC that cover facility and anesthesia services simultaneously.
 Lastly, this arrangement could violate some state corporate practice of medicine and fee-splitting regulations.

-SOURCES: 1.
-United States Government Printing Office.
-Anti-Kickback Statute.
-Retrieved May 5th, 2014 from http://www.gpo.gov/fdsys/pkg/CFR-2010-title42-vol5/pdf/CFR-2010-title42-vol5-sec1001-952.pdf 2.
-Armon, Bruce, Ph.D, MD.
+SOURCES: United States Government Printing Office.
+Anti-Kickback Statute. https://www.govinfo.gov/content/pkg/USCODE-2017-title42/pdf/USCODE-2017-title42-chap7-subchapXI-partA-sec1320a-7b.pdf Armon, Bruce, Ph.D, MD.
 (2009, October).
 Contracting With Your Anesthesia Group.
 Retrieved from http://www.saul.com/sites/default/files/1111_PDF_2125.pdf 3.
 Kaye, Joshua M. (2005, May).
 Five Ways Your ASC Can Profit From Anesthesia.
 Retrieved from http://www.surgistrategies.com/articles/2005/05/five-ways-your-asc-can-profit-from-anesthesia-ser.aspx 4.
 Stark Law Exceptions and Anti-Kickback Safe Harbors.
 Retrieved May 6th, 2014 from http://www.bricker.com/services/resource-details.aspx?resourceid=456 5.
 Levy, M., & Marder, S., Esqs.
 Understanding Financial Relationships Between Anesthesiologist and Ambulatory Surgery Centers As Per the Recent OIG Opinion.
 Retrieved May 5th, 2014 from http://www.drlaw.com/Articles/Understanding-Financial-Arrangements-Between-Anest.aspx